MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 Your DNS server contains a map of all the computers, IP addresses, and services in your network.
 This information is used by attackers to map your network structure and target interesting computers for later steps in their attack.

 There are several query types in the DNS protocol.
-ATP detects the AXFR (Transfer) request originating from non-DNS servers.
+Azure ATP detects the AXFR (Transfer) request originating from non-DNS servers.

 **Investigation**

 1. Is the source machine (**Originating from…**) a DNS server?
 If yes, then this is probably a false positive.
 To validate, click on the alert to get to its details page.
 In the table, under **Query**, check which domains were queried.
 Are these existing domains?
 If yes, then **Close** the suspicious activity (it is a false positive).
-In addition, make sure UDP port 53 is open between ATP Standalone Sensors and the source computer to prevent future false positives.
+In addition, make sure UDP port 53 is open between Azure ATP Standalone Sensors and the source computer to prevent future false positives.

 2. Is the source machine running a security scanner?
-If yes, **Exclude the entities** in ATP, either directly with **Close and exclude** or via the **Exclusion** page (under **Configuration** – available for ATP admins).
+If yes, **Exclude the entities** in ATP, either directly with **Close and exclude** or via the **Exclusion** page (under **Configuration** – available for Azure ATP admins).

 3. If the answer to all the above is no, assume this is malicious.